-We are confident that, over time, the new teaching and testing methods will help us learn a lot more about how our children learn and how schools can better prepare students to be more successful in higher education and on the job.
+We are confident that, over time, the new teaching and testing methods will help us learn a lot more about how students learn and how schools can better prepare them to be more successful in higher education and on the job.

-Parent Tip: Have your child plan a summer road trip or determine what it costs the family to travel to work, school and shopping each week.
-Researching destinations and calculating distances and costs will get them excited and show them how to use classroom skills in real life.
+How Parents Can Help: Have your child plan a summer road trip or determine what it costs the family to travel to work, school and shopping each week.
+Researching destinations and calculating distances and costs will get them excited and show your child how to use classroom skills in real life.